 Geraldton to Carnarvon (3 to 4 days)

-A hundred kilometres away you can check out a rare phenomenon in the world, a pink lake.
-This pretty abnormal colour is due to a special bacteria.
+A hundred kilometers away you can check out a rare phenomenon in the world, a pink lake.
+This pretty abnormal color is due to special bacterium.
 There are 2 in the country, the other one is located south (Lake Hillier).
 The access to the Hutt Lagoon is through the small town of Port Gregory.

 Keep driving towards Kalbarri National Park.
 Driving along the Indian Ocean, enjoy the numerous points of view where you can observe the red cliffs (Red Bluff, Mushroom Rock Walk Trail, etc.).
 Once at the National Park observe the fauna and flora.
 You have the choice between various activities, bushwalking, kayak, cruise, 4WD.
 Also, the Nature’s Window spot is unmissable.
 The rocks, sculpted by years have become a natural window, giving a stunning view on Kalbarri’s gorges.

 Further north, Shark Bay National Park on the West Coast is one of the biggest marine sanctuaries in the world.
 Famous for Monkey Mia, real touristic attraction, you will be able to get close to dolphins and maybe even feed them some fish.
 Shark bay is also home of a diversified marine fauna, whales, manta rays, dolphins, sharks, dugongs, etc. Renowned for its incredible ecosystem, you will be fascinated by François Perron National Park where you will find one of the only sites in the world where you can see marine stromatolites.
 These exceptional geological formations alike domes would have been built by germs 350 000 years ago.
 A bit further Shell Beach lives up to it’s name being made out of shells.